Military Park (Newark): Features

 In the southwestern part of the park is the large Wars of America monument, created by Gutzon Borglum, the sculptor of Mount Rushmore.

 The sculpture itself forms the base of a large concrete sword built into the ground.
 The sword from the ground resembles a large dry fountain and from the air its shape is easily distinguished.
 The sword is about eighty yards long from the end of the statue to its tip; the blade is over ten feet across at its base.
 A bust of John F. Kennedy by Jacques Lipchitz was erected in 1965.
 The park also has an old drinking fountain with the phrase "My cup runneth over" carved around its base, and statues of Frederick Frelinghuysen and Philip Kearny.
 There is also an old fashioned carousel that was recently installed.
 A three-level underground parking garage is located beneath the park.
 The Military Park Newark Light Rail station lies under the southwest end of the park at Raymond Boulevard and Park Place.

 Located in the middle of the park is the casual restaurant and outdoor bar the Burg, which opened in the fall of 2015.
-The menu includes burgers, shakes, and salads.